-Clark spoke to the Scottish Fitba Base to look back on his highlights at the club and tells us the best player he has seen play for the Moray Club.
+Clark looks back on his highlights during his reign at the club.
 Clark moves on as his business Grampian Furnishers has grown a great deal over the past few years and haven’t allowed him enough time for the football.

 Clark said: “Mainly work commitments is the reason for stepping down as our business has grown significantly in the last 2 years, our new store project has taken up more of my time and will continue to do so as things progress.